Ciutadella Balearic Islands, Spain Travel Guide

 If you wish to donate, research local charities or community projects.
 This ensures your contribution reaches those who need it most.

-Seek out products made locally ("Producte de Menorca" or "Fet a Menorca") from artisans and farmers.
-This supports the local economy and traditional crafts.
+Look for products made locally ("Producte de Menorca" or "Fet a Menorca") from artisans and farmers.
+This supports the local economy and classic handicrafts.

-When participating in activities involving animals, verify to ensure that the operators adhere to high welfare standards.
+When participating in activities involving animals, verify that the operators adhere to high welfare standards.
 This supports responsible tourism practices.

 Avoid purchasing any souvenirs or items made from endangered species, like certain shells or coral.